10 best creative automation tools to speed up content production in 2026

 Email marketing

-Automated email marketing platforms can segment your audience based on demographics, behavior, or engagement level.
+Automated email marketing platforms can segment your audience by demographics, behavior, or engagement levels.
 This enables more targeted, personalized email campaigns that your audience will love.

 You can also use automation to optimize email subject lines, content, and send times based on historical data and A/B testing results for stronger open and click-through rates.